Djacon/obsidian-ml-notes/ML & DL/Supervised learning/Supervised learning.md

-The computer is presented with example inputs and their desired outputs, given by a "teacher", and the goal is to learn a general rule that maps inputs to outputs.
+**Supervised learning (SL)** - is a field of [[machine learning]], that uses labeled inputs (meaning the input has a corresponding output label), given by a "teacher" and the goal is to learn a general rule that maps inputs to outputs

 #### Supervised learning models: